How to Generating DB Specification from Database>

 12. Click Export.

-After that, the details of your database are generated to a PDF document, which allows you to have further study or share with your colleagues.
+After that, the details of your database will be generated into a PDF document, which will allow you to study it further or share it with your colleagues.

 Document generated